Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{eal-time} 6-DoF pose estimation and reconstruction of the surrounding environment is a fundamental problem for AR/VR. \xwjarxiv{Existing monocular visual~(-inertial) odometry or SLAM methods~\cite{campos2021orb,forster2014svo,qin2018vins,liu2016robust,zubizarreta2020direct} based on multi-view geometry already achieved great success in pose estimation.
-However,} these methods can only generate sparse point clouds or semi-dense maps, which have difficulties in handling complex AR applications such as collision detection and occlusion handling. \xwjarxiv{While dense SLAM methods~\cite{izadi2011kinectfusion, whelan2015elasticfusion, bylow2013real, schops2019bad} can be used to generate real-time dense meshes, they often require additional sensors such as Time-of-Flight (ToF), LiDAR, etc. Considering the economic cost, a more ideal approach is to generate dense meshes using a monocular camera, which remains a highly challenging problem, especially on resource-constrained mobile devices. }
+\IEEEPARstart{R}{eal-time} 6-DoF pose estimation and reconstruction of the surrounding environment is a fundamental challenge for AR/VR. \xwjarxiv{Current monocular visual~(-inertial) odometry or SLAM methods~\cite{campos2021orb,forster2014svo,qin2018vins,liu2016robust,zubizarreta2020direct} based on multi-view geometry have achieved considerable success in pose estimation.
+However,} these methods can only generate sparse point clouds or semi-dense maps, posing challenges in handling complex AR applications, such as collision detection and occlusion handling.
+Dense SLAM methods~\cite{izadi2011kinectfusion, whelan2015elasticfusion, bylow2013real, schops2019bad}, capable of producing real-time dense meshes, often rely on additional sensors like Time-of-Flight (ToF), LiDAR, etc. Considering the economic cost, an ideal approach is to generate dense meshes using a monocular camera, a highly challenging problem, especially on resource-constrained mobile devices.

-\xwjarxiv{With the development of deep learning, many end-to-end methods~\cite{murez2020atlas,tang2018ba, sun2021neuralrecon, zhu2022nice, teed2021droid, rosinol2023probabilistic} have emerged to address dense mapping or semi-dense mapping from a monocular camera.
-However, these methods often require significant computational resources, making them unsuitable for mobile devices.
-Traditional sparse SLAM methods remain the mainstream solution for real-time pose estimation due to their efficiency in practical applications.} Recently, depth prediction from a single image~\cite{kim2022global,Ranftl2022} and depth completion~\cite{ma2018sparse, warburg2022self, qu2020depth, jaritz2018sparse, yan2022rignet, warburg2022sparseformer, cheng2019learning, wong2021unsupervised, cheng2020cspn++,hu2021penet,park2020non,zhang2023completionformer} from sparse depth inputs has emerged.
-A straightforward idea is to couple the depth prediction results into a traditional monocular SLAM framework.
+\xwjarxiv{With the development of deep learning, several end-to-end methods~\cite{murez2020atlas,tang2018ba, sun2021neuralrecon, sucar2021imap, zhu2022nice, teed2021droid, rosinol2023probabilistic} have emerged to tackle dense or semi-dense mapping from a monocular camera.
+However, these methods often demand substantial computational resources, making them unsuitable for mobile devices.
+Traditional sparse SLAM methods remain the mainstream solution for real-time pose estimation due to their efficiency in practical applications.} \xwjminor{Depth prediction~\cite{bhat2023zoedepth} from single image typically suffer from low accuracy and difficulty in ensuring global consistency.
+A more natural approach is to integrate a depth completion ~\cite{ma2018sparse, warburg2022self, qu2020depth, jaritz2018sparse, yan2022rignet, warburg2022sparseformer, cheng2019learning, wong2021unsupervised, cheng2020cspn++,zhao2021adaptive,hu2021penet,park2020non,zhang2023completionformer}} with a traditional monocular SLAM framework.
+However, previous depth completion networks, such as \cite{qu2020depth}, are primarily designed for completing semi-dense depth captured by depth sensors, typically handling noise-free or minimally noisy randomly sparse depths.
+In SLAM systems, sparse depth often originates from sparser fast corner points with increased noise.
+Consequently, the design of a depth completion network for integration with a SLAM system necessitates essential customization of the network.